 In addition to Partner, the head and owner of an accounting firm could also go by the Chief Accountant title.

-This is a popular lingual-franca in Nigeria.
-It’s easily adopted across different cadre of business — from the phone seller at Computer Village to the Human Resources Manager of well structured companies.
+This is a popular lingua-franca in Nigeria.
+It’s easily adopted across a different cadre of business — from the phone seller at Computer Village to the Human Resources Manager of well-structured companies.
 Even corporate organisations like banks aren’t excluded.
 There’s no perfect explanation that hints on why many establishments go with the ‘Oga’ title Probably because it’s so relatable, or maybe due to its local pronunciation.
 The fact remains, Oga seems to be the most common and easiest of all.